gitenter/gitenter/doc/requirements/StRS.md

 - [StRS-0010]{StRS-0001} The software shall be provide procedures which follow common standards of various regulatory departments.
 - [StRS-0002]{StRS-0001} The software shall be used for the documents of requirement engineering.
 - [StRS-0008]{StRS-0001} The software shall be used for the documents of design control.
+- [StRS-0020]{StRS-0001} The software shall give flexible for user to use their familiar word processor to edit the documents.
 - [StRS-0004]{StRS-0001} The software shall help recording the evolution history and versions of official documents.
 - [StRS-0018]{StRS-0001} The software shall assist various activities to establish the documentation system.